assegaf/siptowhatsapp/README.md

 ![antisip_sip2wa_dial](https://user-images.githubusercontent.com/551532/172822728-898d5fbd-3aff-4b22-9cc7-68946fcab15c.png)

-# Inbound testing
+# Voice Inbound testing

 You can dial our whatsapp number account +62 858 8131 3764 for testing our inbound routing, we will auto accept the call and will be forwarded to our Openpbx Dial plan for voice testing auto reply, this is a prof that we can use inbound too for showing voice reply and further action can be defined, example: forwarding to predefined extension on PBX system.

 Our whatsapp inbound will be alive from now on, until we say otherwise

-# Messaging Inbound
+# Messaging Inbound testing

 For messaging inbound, we forward the private's message this number (as message inbound) to the first group its registered to, to that it will notice all member of group (eg. one department) there is incoming new message inbound to this number, so that member can follow up with quoted message or dial up from sip2whatsapp gateway pabx.
+You can message our whatsapp number for a test as a guest/customer, +62 858 8131 3764